ansible/awx/docs/multi_credential_assignment.md

 `PATCH /api/v2/job_templates/N/ {'credential': X, 'vault_credential': Y}`

+If the job template (with pk=N) only has 1 vault credential, that will be replaced with the new `Y` vault credential.

-Under this model, when a JobTemplate with multiple vault Credentials is updated in this way, the new underlying list will _only_ contain the single Vault Credential specified in the deprecated request.
+If the job template has multiple vault credentials, and these do not include `Y`, then the new list will _only_ contain the single vault credential `Y` specified in the deprecated request.

+If the JobTemplate already has the `Y` vault credential associated with it, then no change will take effect (the other vault credentials will not be removed in this case).
+This is so that clients making deprecated requests do not interfere with clients using the new `credentials` relation.

 `GET` requests to `/api/v2/job_templates/N/` and `/api/v2/jobs/N/`
 have traditionally included a variety of metadata in the response via